-Any unusual conditions affecting vessel seaworthiness: Facility Particulars Berth name and location: Berth name and location: Facility POC name: Phone: Description of moorings: NOTE: A diagram showing mooring arrangements with size and number of mooring lines or wires is required as part of the checklist.
-Fendering configuration and condition (attach plan if needed): Shoreside firefighting capability: Tugboat assistance available: Condition of bollards, dolphins and deadmen: Is facility capable of holding vessel: Study done by: Vessel person in charge Facility person in charge ONLY TO BE COMPLETED IF DISPERSAL IS FOR HEAVY WEATHER (STORM, TSUNAMI, ETC) Has the facility had an engineering study done to determine the maximum size of vessel with maximum winds which could safely moor at facility: Distance to nearest obstruction (crane, drydock, building, tank, etc.) that may cause damage to vessel:
+Any unusual conditions affecting vessel seaworthiness: Facility Particulars Berth name and location: Facility POC name: Phone: Description of moorings: NOTE: A diagram showing mooring arrange lines or wires is required as part of the check ements with size and number of mooring clist.
+Fendering configuration and condition (attac h plan if needed): Shoreside firefighting capability: Tugboat assistance available: Condition of bollards, dolphins and deadmen Is facility capable of holding vessel: Study done by: Vessel person in charge Facility person in charge

+ONLY TO BE COMPLETED IF DISPERSAL IS FOR HEAVY WEATHER (STORM, TSUNAMI, ETC)

+Has the facility had an engineering study done to determine the maximum size of vessel with maximum winds which could safely moor at facility:

+Distance to nearest obstruction (crane, drydock, building, tank, etc.) that may cause damage to vessel: